sjparkinson/static-review/README.md

 ## Usage

-Within a [composer][composer] managed project you can simply do the following...
+For a [composer][composer] managed project you can simply run the following ...

 ```bash
 $ composer require sjparkinson/static-review:~2.0
 ```

-You can then install a hooks to your project like so...
+Hooks can then be installed like so ...

 ```bash
 $ vendor/bin/static-review.php hook:install vendor/sjparkinson/static-review/hooks/example-pre-commit.php .git/hooks/pre-commit
 ```

-Otherwise, if you don't use composer...
+Otherwise, if you don't use composer ...

 ```bash
 $ git clone https://github.com/sjparkinson/static-review.git